-Day 73: Ai Ais to Orange River
+Day 73: Ai Ais to Orange River, Namibia or South Africa

-Our camp today on our way into South Africa is by the Orange River that marks the border between Namibia and South Africa.
+Our camp today is by the Orange River that marks the border between Namibia and South Africa.
 We can enjoy a relaxed canoe through some of the most rugged terrain in Southern Africa.